We help councils, infrastructure organisations and community partners engage schools and local audiences.

 Two programmes.
 One mission.

-For schools — curriculum-aligned workshops for children aged 5–11, delivered in classrooms and libraries.
+For schools — curriculum-aligned workshops for children aged 5–11, delivered in classrooms.
 Story-led, hands-on, and designed for all learners including neurodivergent children.

 For communities — intergenerational sessions for families and community groups at libraries, community centres, and public venues.
 Open to all ages.
 No prior knowledge needed.